Back To Search Results

 Bacille Calmette-Guerin Vaccine

-Unfortunately, there is no way to address this clinical situation with absolute certainty.[74]
-The consensus guidelines approach this scenario somewhat indirectly and state “Performing a second diagnostic test when the initial test is negative is one strategy to increase sensitivity.
-While this strategy to increase sensitivity may reduce the specificity of diagnostic testing, this may be an acceptable tradeoff in situations in which it is determined that the consequences of missing latent TB infection (i.e., not treating individuals who may benefit from therapy) exceed the consequences of inappropriate therapy (i.e. hepatotoxicity).”[74]
+Unfortunately, this clinical situation cannot be addressed with absolute certainty.
+The guidelines approach this scenario somewhat indirectly and state the following: "Performing a second diagnostic test when the initial test is negative is one strategy to increase sensitivity.
+While this strategy to increase sensitivity may reduce the specificity of diagnostic testing, this may be an acceptable tradeoff in situations in which it is determined that the consequences of missing latent TB infection (ie, not treating individuals who may benefit from therapy) exceed the consequences of inappropriate therapy (ie, hepatotoxicity)."
 In this complicated situation, the consensus among most experts is to begin a regimen of TB preventive therapy several weeks before the start of the immunosuppressing intervention.[74](A1)

 Differential Diagnosis

-As a result of its myriad manifestations over prolonged periods of time, the differential diagnosis of TB is limitless.[31]
-A list of the more common diseases that TB can easily be confused with is:
+As a result of its myriad manifestations over prolonged periods, the differential diagnosis of TB should include:

 Toxicity and Adverse Effect Management